Here are 20 Smart Bodybuilding Tips for Beginners and Advanced Bodybuilders alike:

 4. Eat Protein Frequently.

-Each day you need to give your body 1 to 1.5 grams of high quality protein per pound of body weight.
+Hers a great tip! each day you need to give your body 1 to 1.5 grams of high quality protein per pound of body weight.
 Divide this intake into five or six meals that are spaced no more than three hours apart.
 Try to get most of this protein from animal sources like beef, fish, dairy and high quality protein supplements.
+Find more on this topic at Whey Protein Bodybuilding Benefits.

 5. Do Not Use Shortcuts.